-Colleges offer loads of different subjects and courses so you're bound to find something that interests you.
-This includes subjects you might have done at school, but also things like plumbing, office skills, or beauty therapy.
+- Colleges offer a broard range of subjects and courses to study, so you're bound to find something that interests you.
+This includes subjects you might have done at school such as english or maths, but also work-related courses like plumbing, office skills, or beauty therapy.

-Apprenticeships are work-based training - so you'll work alongside real professionals as you learn.
+- Apprenticeships offer work-based training which give you the opportunity to work alongside real professionals as you learn.